-Complications relating to diagenetic overprinting have been discussed and partly resolved in the previous section.
-To circumvent additional uncertainties surrounding absolute temperature estimates based on δ18O values and Mg/Ca ratios (Cramer et al., 2011; Evans and Müller, 2012; Dunkley-Jones et al., 2013), it is helpful to consider temperature trends relative to mean values for the Paleocene (Fig. 4E).
-For both proxies, SFTs increase by 5–6C at the onset of the PETM, remain relatively stable through the PETM and decline abruptly across the unconformity that truncates the top of the event.
-Because the relative temperature trends shown by planktic δ18O are inferred to be compromised by diagenesis, Mg/Ca ratios provide a more reliable guide to changes in local SST.
-In the basal part of the PETM, there are few planktic records that fall below the screening limit for Al/Ca (Fig. 3).
-Those specimens of Acarinina that are judged to be reliable indicate initial warming of SSTs by ~6C.
-For the upper part of the PETM, still likely representing the onset phase, Mg/Ca ratios for both Acarinina and Morozovella consistently indicate SSTs that are ~2C above average Paleocene values for Acarinina (Fig. 4D).
-Although this increase is within the error range for these measurements, the consistency between samples gives us reasonable confidence in the overall increase in temperature.
-This increase in SST is similar to other PETM records.
-At ODP Site 1172, the TEX86 record indicates that SST increased by 6°C across the P/E boundary and SST during the PETM was 3−4°C warmer than average Paleocene values (Fig. 7).
-Elsewhere, temperature anomalies within the PETM range from +4−5°C in low latitudes (Zachos et al., 2003; Aze et al., 2014) to +8°C in high latitudes (Thomas et al., 2002; Frieling et al., 2014) and some low latitude coastal sites (Zachos et al., 2006).

-More detailed comparison of the PETM record at DSDP Site 277 with nearby records at Mead Stream (Hollis et al., 2005a; Nicolo et al., 2010) and ODP Site 1172 (Sluijs et al., 2011) reveals several significant features (Fig. 7).
-Firstly, there seems little doubt that only the onset of the PETM is preserved at Site 277.
+A comparison of the PETM record at DSDP Site 277 with nearby records at Mead Stream (Hollis et al., 2005a; Nicolo et al., 2010) and ODP Site 1172 (Sluijs et al., 2011) reveals several significant features (Fig. 7).
+Firstly, there seems little doubt that only the onset of the CIE is preserved at Site 277.
 The pattern of decreasing δ13C is very similar to the expanded onset at Mead Stream.
-However, the pattern of warming at Site 277 is quite different from the other sites.
+As noted above, the stepped decrease in δ13C is also observed at ODP Site 690 (Röhl et al., 2007).
+However, the pattern of warming at Site 277 is different from Site 1172.
 At Site 277, the most pronounced increase in temperatures occurs at the base of the PETM and is associated with a weak negative δ13C excursion.
 Higher in the PETM, temperatures remain stable or decrease slightly as δ13C decreases.
 At Site 1172, the TEX86 record indicates pronounced warming at the base of the PETM but SST continues to increase and peaks just above the δ13C minimum.
 No direct measurements of temperature have been obtained from the indurated lithologies at Mead Stream.
 However, changes in radiolarian assemblages identify a definite peak in low-latitude species, also directly above the δ13C minimum (red star in Fig. 7) (Hollis, 2006).